Lynea Gillen, LPC, TRE Trainer

 Therefore, this Module 1 Certification Training will be delivered live, online via a private Zoom videoconferencing link.

 Our team has many years of experience in delivering online training, and piloted TRE’s first online trainings.
 Our goal is to mirror what you would receive in an in-person training.

 We will do our best to protect all communications during the training.
 However, the nature of electronic communication and remote access and viewing presents some privacy risks and considerations.
 Related, it’s important to remember that this training is not therapy but instruction in how to use a stress reduction technique.
 Please read the training Terms & Conditions when registering for more information.

 While Dr Berceli is now retired, we are honored that he allowed us to record and provide his lectures for our Module 1, 2 and 3 trainings.
 These 14 recordings include his latest insights into the art and science of this practice.

 In addition to providing you with a powerful training experience from the founder of TRE, these videos will also be made available to you after the training so that you may review, refresh and deepen your understanding of TRE.

-You need not be planning on becoming a Certified TRE provider to take this training and can just take this training for personal benefit.
+You need not be planning on becoming a Certified TRE provider to take this Module 1 training and can just take this training for personal benefit.

-For those working toward certification, in addition to this Module 1 training, there are two other two-day trainings (Modules 2 & 3) as well as supervision sessions required to become a Certified TRE Provider.
-If you are working toward Certification, make sure you mark the dates for the upcoming Module 2 and Module 3 trainings.
-(All upcoming training dates are available under the TRE section of our Calendar.)
+For those working toward certification, in addition to this Module 1 training, there are two other two-day trainings as well as supervision sessions required to become a Certified TRE Provider.
+If you plan on working toward Certification, make sure you mark these dates for Module 2 on January 20-21 and Module 3, on April 20-21.
+(Other Module 2 and 3 trainings will also be available in 2024.)
+All upcoming training dates are available under the TRE section of our Calendar.

 For more information on the certification program contact email@example.com